raphaelmansuy/digital_palace/02-til/how_to_calulate_price_to_train_a_large_model/how_to_calculate_price_to_train_a_llm.md

 Training a large model involves significant computational resources and can be a time-consuming task.
 It is essential to have a clear understanding of the potential costs and time commitment involved.

-## timating Budget and Time with HuggingFace 🤗
+## Budget and Time with HuggingFace 🤗

 A Training Cluster is a service that provides infrastructure and resources for training machine learning models.
 It typically includes distributed computing capabilities and tools for managing and scaling training jobs.